 - Risk Status - whether the risk is open or closed

 - Mitigating and contingent actions - the actions that will be taken to respond to the risk including what action will be taken if the risk does occur.
 Risk Mitigation techniques.

 Example Risk Register

-Download a full example of the risk log
+Download a full example of the risk log or register

 snapshot shown above.

-The risk log is a key control document for the Project Manager and should be checked and if necessary updated on a daily basis.
+The risk register is a key control document for the Project Manager and should be checked and if necessary updated on a daily basis.
 As the log is updated it should be checked against the agreed risk tolerances and any risk falling outside of the tolerance should be escalated to the project board.
-Where the project is part of a programme the risk log should be checked for risks that may impact on the programme and those risks should also be escalated.
-At each sign-off stage the risk log will be a key control document and at project close it feeds into the post-project review and lessons learned reporting.
+Where the project is part of a programme the risk register should be checked for risks that may impact on the programme and those risks should also be escalated.
+At each sign-off stage the risk register will be a key control document and at project close it feeds into the post-project review and lessons learned reporting.